UNO-NULLify/eCTF20/docs/internal/birdwatching.md

 aforementioned attacks.

-We propose that both the aforementioned integrity monitoring solutions be employed within our hardware design, as well as any fault detection features whose utility becomes aparent during software design.
+We propose that both the aforementioned integrity monitoring solutions be employed within our hardware design, as well as any fault detection features whose utility becomes apparent during software design.

 #### Command Register